 Another great day trip to take while in Lake Garda is to the Dolomites.
 These stunning mountains tower over the nearby village called Ortisei.
 You can visit this village to learn more about its unique woodcarving traditions and see its stunning wooden homes.
 You can sign up for tours of this area so you can fully experience this village to the fullest.

-If you want to extent your trip to the area you can check my post: The most beautiful towns in Northern Italy.
+If you want to extend your trip to the area you can check my post: The most beautiful towns in Northern Italy.

 A trip to Lake Garda will help you to experience Italy in a unique way and dive into its culture even more.
 You’ll find many things to do here, like exploring castles and taking hikes through well-preserved parks.
 No matter what you plan to do in Lake Garda, you can be sure it will be an unforgettable experience.